Cuniff History, Family Crest & Coats of Arms

 The surname Cuniff was first found in Lancashire where Nicholas le Cumbecliue was first listed in the Assize Rolls of Lancashire in 1246.
 The name traces back to Cundcliff, now known as Cunliffe Hill, in the township of Billington, near Blackburn in Lancashire.
 The Hundredorum Rolls of 1273 - 1276 list Robert de Cundeclif in Yorkshire.
 A few years later Adam de Cunliffe was listed in Yorkshire 1317-1318.
 The Register of Freemen of the City of York in 1411 lists Thomas Cunclyff.

-Important Dates for the Cuniff family
+Early History of the Cuniff family

 This web page shows only a small excerpt of our Cuniff research.
 Another 284 words (20 lines of text) covering the years 1611, 1750, 1790, 1820 and 1871 are included under the topic Early Cuniff History in all our PDF Extended History products and printed products wherever possible.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Cuniff has undergone many spelling variations, including Cunliffe, Cuncliffe, Concliffe, Conliffe, Cunlife, Conlife, Cunliff, Conliff and many more.

 Early Notables of the Cuniff family (pre 1700)